-Provincial Council of Women of Ontario invites you to seriously consider becoming a federate member to strengthen the voice of women in this province.
-Our aim is to work for the betterment of conditions pertaining to family, community and society
+The Provincial Council of Women of Ontario invites you to seriously consider becoming an individual or federate member to strengthen the voice of women in this province.
+Our aim is to work for the betterment of conditions pertaining to family, community and society.

 We have two general meetings yearly; a Semi-Annual Meeting in November when we meet with MPPs at Queen’s Park to present our annual brief and an Annual Meeting in April when we vote on resolutions which have been submitted by women’s organizations across Ontario.

-Most recently at the provincial level we have advocated for licensing of midwives, promotion of recycling, inspection of nursing homes and expanding the mandate of the Ontario Ombudsman.
+Most recently at the provincial level we have advocated for the accreditation of Dental Hygienists, promotion of recycling, inspection of nursing homes and expanding the mandate of the Ontario Ombudsman.

 Having a broad spectrum of organizations of women (or women and men) makes the voice of women stronger when we advocate to government because we are speaking on behalf of many women’s groups.
-The yearly membership fee is $50.
+The yearly membership fee is $25 for an individual and $50 for an organization.

 Resolutions which are passed become our policy and throughout the year we write letters to the government on policy which has been established over the years.